-The so called Tarot (or Tarocchi) of Mantegna is not a Tarot game, it is not even a game and it does not consist of cards.
-The Mantegna is a series of 50 engravings, maybe made with some educational purposes.
+The so-called Tarot of Mantegna is not a Tarot game, it is not even a game, and it does not consist of cards.
+The Mantegna is a series of 50 engravings, maybe made with some educational purposes, probably created in Ferrara or Venice.
 What makes the Mantegna engravings interesting in the history of the Tarot is that these engravings represent a humanistic view on the World, very similar to the 22 trumps of the Tarot.
-The engravings have been created at the same time as the 22 trump structure and in the same area, Northern Italy.
-The engravings have been attributed for many years to Andreas Mantegna, an artist and engraver born in Padova and working in Mantova for the ducal court.
-Most scolars do not believe any more in this origin.
-Some prefere an origin from Florence, others attribute these engravings to Venice.
+The engravings have been created at the same epoch as the 22 trump structure and in the same area, Northern Italy.
+The engravings were attributed for many years to Andreas Mantegna, an artist and engraver born in Padova and working in Mantova for the ducal court.
+Most scholars do not believe anymore in this origin.
+Some prefer an origin from Florence, others attribute these engravings to Venice.
 Most of the experts attribute the engravings to an artist from Ferrara.
-Personally I adhere to the group of people who believe in an origin of Venice.
+Personally, I adhere to the group of people who think that the prints originated in Venice.
 We'll come back to this later on this page.
-There are two series of engravings, the so called E-series dated to around 1465 and the S-series, dated to around 1470 to 1475.
-In fact the S-series are a copy of the E-series and most of the cards have been engraved in mirror.
+There are two series of engravings, the so called E-series, dated to around 1465 and the S-series, dated to around 1470 to 1475.
+In fact, the S-series are a copy of the E-series and most of the cards have been engraved in mirror.
 The images shown on this page are all derived from the E-series conserved in the British Museum.
-The British Museum has a large collection of the Mantegna engravings, from as well the E-series as the S-series and from later engravings dated to 1530.
-You can finds the images here.
-The objective of this page is not to give a torough discussion of the Mantegna engravings, you can find many of them on the Internet.
+The British Museum has a large collection of the Mantegna engravings, from as both the E-series and the S-series and from later engravings dated to 1530.
+You can find the images here.
+The objective of this page is not to give a thorough discussion of the Mantegna engravings, you can find many of them on the Internet.
 The main objective here is to present similarities between the Mantegna engravings and the Tarot cards and structure.

 The Structure of the Mantegna engravings